 Thus, three crucial questions on water conservation are left unanswered today:

 - Can we avert the water crisis in agriculture using existing technology?

 - What platform of innovation (infrastructure, incubators, and research facility) needs to exist for such technology to be scaled sustainably?

 - What nascent community and governance bodies are needed to bring researchers, entrepreneurs, investors and policy makers together to ensure sustainability of practice?

-The primary goal of this project is to create the foundation for a national argo-information infrastructure that connects any farm (both controlled or open environment agriculture); to enable the capability to address the breakthroughs in advanced agricultural techniques, that need information technology at its core, such as: remote monitoring, decision support, data gathering, and precision farming.
+Our current research focuses on creating the foundation for a industry-wide autonomous farming & argo-information infrastructure that connects all farm (both controlled or open environment agriculture) to a central operations center.
+We believe such an infrastructure will enable the capability to address the breakthroughs in advanced agricultural techniques, that need information technology at its core, such as: remote monitoring, decision support, data gathering, and precision farming.

 A general solution to a national water management problem must enable:

 - Farm automation for optimized water usage to reduce incidents of 'peak irrigation'

 - Dissemination of crop-specific best practice on efficient water utilization